burakbayramli/dersblog/sk/2025/04/aabb-randall.md

 of a series of ands which means that evaluation will stop as soon as one of the condition fails.

-I’m fortunate working in a voxel engine in that objects in my game world are naturally axis aligned: voxels essentially being 3d pixels or tiny cubes.
+I’m fortunate working in a engine in that objects in my game world are naturally axis aligned: [objects] essentially being 3d pixels or tiny cubes.
 However what if your objects aren’t naturally aligned or are made up of shapes other than boxes?
 This is where the bounding part of the AABB comes in as you need to create a bounding box that encompasses the complex shape as shown in the diagram below:

 ![](https://web.archive.org/web/20170821173618im_/http://www.azurefromthetrenches.com/wp-content/uploads/2017/01/boundingAABBs2.png)